7 Surprising Online Dating Race Statistics

 Side note: The person’s race does influence his or her answer to this question because 85% of non-whites said they’d prefer to date outside their race versus just 65% of white people who said the same.

-7. Less Than 4% of People Think Interracial Marriage is a Bad Idea
+7. Less Than 6% Say Interracial Marriage Is a Bad Idea

 On Dating Sites, Your Racial Preference Matters